ActimateAI/pomodoro/README.md

 ## Where to find everything

-Your task is to build out the project to the design file provided.
-We provide a Figma design file.
+Your task is to build the project using the Figma design file provided in this repository.

 For icons you can use whatever you like.
 DaisyUI, MaterialUI, etc.

 The design system in the design file will give you more information about the various colors, fonts, and styles used in this project.

+## Requirements

+- You must use Next.js 14 and TypeScript.
+- Styles such as gradients, drop shadows, and letter spacing must match the design exactly.
+  - Tailwind CSS is the library we'd prefer that you use.
+- The Pomodoro settings must be accessed and modified using Next.js API Routes.